 Surprise Go is ok for me now

 So now I suspect Go will be my “last” programming language.
-It’s not the one I would have chosen, but where I am at in my career, where most of my dev work is automation and tooling it fits the bill pretty well.
+It’s not the one I would have chosen, but where I am in my career, where most of my dev work is automation and tooling, it fits the bill pretty well.

 Also equally important, most people working with me didn’t have full-time careers as developers or spend their time reading “Domain Driven Design” (fantastic book).
 Therefore, adding in a bunch of nuanced stuff that maybe technically optimal for some situations, which also assumes the reader grasps all of the said nuances, isn’t a good tradeoff for anyone.

 So I think I get it now.
 I’ll never be a cheerleader for the language, but it solves my problems well enough.